ritajsarhan-bit/BookGift/README.md

-# 📚 BookGift - Full-Stack Online Bookstore
+# 📚 BookGift - Full-Stack Online Bookstore:

 A production-ready online bookstore with English & Hebrew support, AI chatbot, Stripe payments, and an admin dashboard.